REQUIREMENTS AND CAMPUS GUIDE

-School Type: Research University
+School Type: Private Research University

 SAT Math Range: 760-800

-Regular Deadline: January 2
+Regular Deadline: January 4

 Regular Results: April 1

-- Curriculum Type: General Education
+Curriculum Type: Core General Education Curriculum

 Greek Life: Yes

-Washington University in St. Louis, often simply called WashU, is the 19th highest ranking national university in the U.S. and one of only two midwestern schools in the top 20.
-It was founded as a private research university in 1853, and since then has given rise to 24 Nobel Laureates.
+Washington University in St. Louis, often simply called WashU, is the 14th highest ranking national university in the U.S. It is also one of only two midwestern schools in the top 20, so it is a WashU requirement to have an excellent application in order to gain admission.
+It was founded as a private research university in 1853, and since then has given rise to 25 Nobel Laureates.
 Keep reading to find out everything you need to know about Wash U!